closeio/tasktiger/README.rst

 The ``tasktiger`` command is used on the command line to invoke a worker.
 To invoke multiple workers, multiple instances need to be started.
-This can be easily done e.g. via supervisor.
-The following supervisor configuration file can be placed in ``/etc/supervisor/tasktiger.ini`` and runs 4 TaskTiger workers as the ``ubuntu`` user.
-For more information, read supervisor's documentation.
+This can be easily done e.g. via Supervisor.
+The following Supervisor configuration file can be placed in ``/etc/supervisor/tasktiger.ini`` and runs 4 TaskTiger workers as the ``ubuntu`` user.
+For more information, read Supervisor's documentation.

 .. code:: bash